FACTBOX-Tennis-Rafa Nadal v Dominic Thiem - 2017 record

-June 9 A look at the 2017 records of Spaniard Rafa Nadal and Austria's Dominic Thiem ahead of their semi-final match at the French Open on Friday (prefix number denotes seeding):
+June 9 (Reuters) - A look at the 2017 records of Spaniard Rafa Nadal and Austria's Dominic Thiem ahead of their semi-final match at the French Open on Friday (prefix number denotes seeding):

 4-RAFA NADAL (record at ATP events and grand slams in 2017)